T351 Week 6 - Fall 2015

 Agenda & Announcements:

 - This week in lab we'll cover audio and reflector skills while shooting the Audio / News

 Exercise - Be sure to come to lab prepared with a hard copy of your paperwork and also have it uploaded to Oncourse before the start of lab!
-Don't forget to also bring paper releases (or you'll have to get on-camera releases).
+Don't forget to also bring blank paper releases (or you'll have to get on-camera releases).
 In this exercise you will interview people on the street and produce a short news story.

 - Next week is lighting.
 I'm going to show you some advanced